Lynne grew up in the North West seaside town of Blackpool and studied Theatre at Lancaster University.

 She has worked in a range of jobs throughout the film and theatre industry, from casting to location scouting, performance roles and post-production roles, each designed to give her a full insight into the industry and to empathise with and understand what each role entails.

 In 2005, she co-founded the new-writing production company "Random Productions", performing in and producing small to mid-scale theatre productions which, over several years, toured nationally, to great acclaim.
 Later re-branded Rotten Park Road, she produced her first short film Acting Grown Up in 2011.
 Later that year she found herself producing a second short - The Commission, a dance-based film commissioned by leading contemporary figurative painter John Wonnacott, CBE.
-The film was shot and exhibited in Agnew's Gallery, London, to feature alongside John's solo exhibition A Tale of Two Houses.
+The film was shot and exhibited in Agnew's Gallery, London, to feature alongside John's solo exhibition A Tale of Two Houses

+Currently, Lynne is focussing mainly on independent projects as a performer.
 Click to view her IMDB page.
 Click to view her SPOTLIGHT page